 Requests must abide by the limitations on copying set out under SFU's Fair Dealing guidelines.

 If you have an existing hold, we will:

-- process it when our contactless hold pick-up service begins
+- process it for contactless hold pick-up service

 - send you a notification when it is ready to pick up.

 If you no longer need a hold, you can cancel it through your My Library account.